Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 Nothing could be easier to make.
 Try five parts water to one part cashews, blanched almonds, or hemp seeds.
 Add a few drops of vanilla or some cocoa powder, and then perhaps some sweetener.
 With a little experimentation, you’ll come up with a recipe that’s tastier (and much cheaper) than commercial brands.

-If you own a Blendtec or a Vitamix blender, this is your golden opportunity to put it to use since these industrial strength blenders can liquify anything and everything.
+If you own a Blendtec or a Vitamix blender, this is your golden opportunity to put it to use since these industrial strength blenders can liquefy anything and everything.
 Also consider purchasing a nut milk bag (here’s one on Amazon), so you can squeeze out the pulp.
 Never throw this pulp away, as it’s nutrient-rich and can be cultured into a fantastic vegan cheese.
-If the possibilities of making nut milks and cheeses at home strike your fancy, you’ll want to get ahold of the This Cheese is Nuts or Artisan Vegan Cheese.
+To explore vegan cheese making, pick up a copy of This Cheese is Nuts by Julie Piatt or One Hour Dairy-Free Cheese by Claudia Lucero.

 Making Soy Milk from Scratch

 What about homemade soy milk?
 It’s cheap and fairly easy to make, but you might not like the results.
-That’s because the top soy milk companies use a secret weapon that you can’t buy for your home kitchen—they own expensive equipment designed to extract denatured proteins.
+For an explanation of why you should probably stick to making nut milk, see my soy milk page.

 Dairy-Free Foods

 Discovering a vegan milk you enjoy may inspire you to try out other dairy-free foods.
-There are excellent vegan alternatives to every dairy-based food you can think of, including: cheese, butter, cream cheese, yogurt, ice cream, and even coffee creamer.
-For more information, check out our page on vegan alternatives to popular non-vegan foods.
+There are excellent vegan alternatives to every popular dairy product you can think of, including: cheesebutter, cream cheese, yogurt, ice cream, and even coffee creamer.
+For more information, check out my page on vegan alternatives to popular non-vegan foods.

-And if you’re looking for advice on shifting toward a totally dairy-free diet, we’ve got an extensive Dairy-Free Eating Guide to help you on your way.
+And if you’re looking for advice on shifting toward a totally dairy-free diet, I’ve written an extensive Dairy-Free Diet Guide to help you on your way.

 Vegan Milk Brands

-Here are the world’s top dairy-free milk brands.
+Here are some of the world’s top dairy-free milk brands.

 USA/Canada